-Certified software aligns well with a 2007 study on software for dependable systems [18] by the National Research Council (http://sites.nationalacademies.org/NRC/index.htm) that argued for a direct approach to establishing dependability whereby software developers make explicit the dependability claim and provide direct evidence that the software indeed satisfies the claim.
-However, the study did not explain what would make a clear and explicit dependability claim, what serves as valid evidence, and how to check the underlying software to ensure that it really satisfies the claim without suffering credibility problems [6].
+Certified software aligns well with a 2007 study on software for dependable systems18 by the National Research Council (http://sites.nationalacade-mies.org/NRC/index.htm) that argued for a direct approach to establishing dependability, whereby software developers make explicit the dependability claim and provide direct evidence that the software indeed satisfies the claim.
+However, the study did not explain what would make a clear and explicit dependability claim, what would serve as valid evidence, and how to check the underlying software to ensure it really satisfies the claim without suffering credibility problems.5

 The study also said that the dependability of a computer system relies not only on the dependability of its software but also on the behavior of all other components in the system, including human operators and the surrounding physical environment.
 Certified software alone cannot guarantee the dependability of the computer system.
-However, as explained earlier, many advantages follow from separating the dependability argument for the software from the argument for the software's execution environment.
+However, many advantages, as explained earlier, follow from separating the dependability argument for the software from the argument for the software's execution environment.

-Computer software is a rigorous mathematical entity for which programmers can formally certify its dependability claim.
+Computer software is a rigorous mathematical entity for which programmers can formally certify claims of dependability.
 However, the behavior of human operators depends on too many factors outside mathematics; even if they try hard, they would probably never achieve the kind of rigor they can for software.
-By focusing on software alone and insisting that all certified software come with explicit machine-checkable proofs, we can use the formal dependability claim as a metric for measuring software dependability.
+By focusing on software alone and insisting that all certified software come with explicit machine-checkable proofs, a formal claim of dependability can be used as a metric for measuring software dependability.
 Formal specifications are also more complete and less ambiguous than informal specifications written in natural languages; this should help human operators better understand the behavior of the underlying software.